Monday, January 15, 2007

 We came around to the main road, and pulled the hood over Salma's stroller to protect her from the dust devils kicked up by the winds.
 As we neared the house, Laura stopped and said, "Where's her bear?"

 Indeed, it was gone.
 She must have dropped it out of the stroller, something she's learned to do recently.
-I told Laura to go on to the house, and I would backtrack.
+I suggested that Laura go on to the house, and I would backtrack.
 So I walked back, watching the road.
 About halfway I began to tire, and I slowed down, taking my time and practicing Spanish sentences.

 Walking along the hot springs road, I saw something I did not like.
 First let me explain that it's summer here in Panama (i.e. the dry season), and the kids are off school.
 El Valle is full of families who are summering here, many of them wealthy landowners with large estates.
 Their kids zoom around town on little ATVs, golf carts, motorcyles, and horses.
 And I mean the children, many of them as young as seven or eight, actually pilot these vehicles themselves.